mko02/VectorSearch/README.md

 ### Accomplishments

-- **Ambitious Scope:** Successfully fine-tuned a large-scale model during a hackathon—a rare feat.
+- **Ambitious Scope:** Successfully fine-tuned a large-scale model during a hackathon-a-thon.
 - **Innovative Integration:** Demonstrated the effective use of a reasoning model in conjunction with an embedding model to enhance search capabilities.
 - **Real-World Impact:** Developed a platform that addresses critical challenges in industries requiring precise, on-premise data handling.